0ut0flin3/Talk2GPT/README.md

 **[TWITTER](https://twitter.com/gptalk1)**
 # GPTalk

-A way to use OpenAI's GPT using your own voice instead of text.
+Interact with GPT using your own voice instead of text.

 **--UPDATES:**